 Hollister Detention Center inmates are permitted weekly visitation at the jail as well as remote visitation.
-Jail visits may include two adults or one adult accompanied by two children.
-All visits are scheduled online at sanbenitoca.gtlvisitme.com.
-You can also call (855) 208-7349 for assistance or email [email protected].
+Jail visits are limited to one adult accompanied by two children.
+For the latest updates on visitation information and scheduling, you can call 831-636-4060.

 The GTL system allows you the option of scheduling a visit at the San Benito County Jail or scheduling a video visit from your computer or Android device.
 You make a selection from the available visiting hours, and the system will confirm the visit instantly.
 For in-person visits, you must arrive 15 minutes ahead of your scheduled appointment to register with the jail administration officer (or your visit will be cancelled).

 There are a number of visitation rules at this facility, including: